 Adding the plate

 After you've placed all stabilizers, mount the plate over it.
-It should align with the stabilizers nicely.
+It should align nicely with the stabilizers.

 Add some switches

 Important: Make sure you know the exact position for every switch, as the location can vary depending on the chosen layout.
 If unsure, just mount all the switches before soldering and test-fit the keycaps you are unsure of the exact location.

 Switches & soldering